 - Lunges (You may add a little weight if you would like to increase the difficulty)

 - Pullups (Modifiers: Resistance Band Lat Pull-downs or Rows)

-- 1 Leg Hip Bridge (Lay on your back, and lift one leg up so that your thighs remain parallel.
-Squeeze your glutes, and drive through the heel of your own leg.
+- 1 Leg Hip Bridge (Lay on your back, and lift one leg so your thighs remain parallel.
+Squeeze your glutes, and drive through the heel of your leg.
 You should feel this in the working glute/hamstring, NOT the low back.)

-- Bird Dog (From a Push-Up Position lift up one arm and the opposite leg hold for 2-3 seconds then switch.
+- Bird Dog (From a Push-Up Position, lift one arm and the opposite leg and hold for 2-3 seconds, then switch.
 Don’t let the shoulders or hips rotate, and keep a nice flat back and neutral spine.)